Interactions-as-a-Service/d1-orm/guides/models.md

 There are two ways of selecting data from the database.
 The first is to use the {@link Model.First} method which will return one result, and the second is to use the {@link Model.All} method, which will return an array of results.

+All columns specified in the model as `DataTypes.BOOLEAN` will be stored in the database as `false = 0, true = 1`.
+Data returned will be returned typed as an integer.
+What this means is that if executing an equality test, an if statement will operate exactly as intended if you use a `==`.
+This is because a zero is a falsey value and one is a truthy value and the actual data type is not being compared.
+Attempting to test boolean equality with `===` will not yield the desired result as this equality check first checks the data type of the value and boolean != integer.

 #### First()

 Let's start with the {@link Model.First} method.
 This method will return the first result that matches the query.
 It takes a single argument, which is an object containing a `Where` clause.
 See [Query Building](/guides/query-building) for more information on how to use the `Where` clause.
 This should be an object with a key of the column name, and a value of the value to match.